abanprime/abanprime/index.md

       "paymentId": "OptionalPaymentId", // Optional: A reference or payment ID.
       "note": "Optional note about the withdrawal", // Optional: A note for the request.
       "trackId": "GUID_STRING" // Optional: A unique ID for tracking the request.
 If not provided, a new one will be generated.
-      // "otpCode": "123456", // Required: One-Time Password if 2FA is enabled for the user.
+      // "AuthenticatorOtp": "123456", // Required: One-Time Password if 2FA is enabled for the user.
     }
     ```
     *   **Note:**
         *   The `Fee` is calculated automatically by the system and any provided `fee` in the request body will be ignored.
-        *   If Two-Factor Authentication (2FA) is enabled for the user, an `otpCode` will be required in the request body.
+        *   If Two-Factor Authentication (2FA) is enabled for the user, an `AuthenticatorOtp` will be required in the request body.
 *   **Successful Response (`200 OK`):**
     ```json
     {